utahplt/TrackedFloats.jl/README.md

 Get the [CSTG](https://github.com/utahplt/cstg) code.

-Once you've run a program (e.g. from the [example repository](https://github.com/utahplt/FloatTrackerExamples)) you can generate a graph like so:
+Run a program that uses TrackedFloats (e.g. from the [example repository](https://github.com/utahplt/FloatTrackerExamples)).
+By default, a file with `*error_log*` in its name should appear.

+Generate a graph using the error log:

 ```
-./path/to/tracerSum trace_path_file.txt output_basename
+./path/to/tracerSum *-program_error_log.txt output_basename
+# prints many lines to stdout
 ```

+Open `output_basename.pdf` to see the CSTG.

 # Running tests